Think you're familiar with India's sunshine state? Here are 10 interesting facts about Goa, a state in India, that you might not have known...

 The state has fulfilled popular demand, with close to 7,000 bars across the state to choose from – and plenty of cheap alcohol.
 North Goa is generally more lively, although South Goa has its fair share of beach parties too.

-3. Goa is the smallest state in India
+3. Goa is India's smallest state

-Covering an area of 1,429 square miles, it's only slightly bigger than Devon, but has a coastline that stretches for 99 miles.
+Covering an area of 1,429 square miles, it's only slightly bigger than Devon but has a coastline that stretches for 99 miles.

 Mobor beach, outside The Leela

 4. Goa has the highest per capita income in India

 Goa is one of India's wealthiest states, largely thanks to its booming tourist industry.

 This beautiful state has also been ranked as the best place in terms of infrastructure and living standards.

 5. It's home to India's only legitimate two-wheeler taxis